OC-Goss/OCGraphLib/README.md

 # OCGraphLib
 OpenComputers Graphing Library

-Made/Tested for lua 5.3, May/May not work on other versions of lua May still be buggy, but should be good enough for usage.
+Made/Tested for lua 5.3, May/May not work on other versions of lua.
+May still be buggy, but should be good enough for usage.
 Examples are in `examples/`
 Requires my `subpixel3` library (included)